Medicines and your baby

 The PLLR went into effect on June 30, 2015.
 Any drug submitted to the FDA for approval after that date must provide pregnancy and lactation information in the new format.
 Manufacturers of older products had 3 to 5 years to update package inserts to comply with the new rules of the PLLR.
 While some drug makers converted the labeling information sooner than required, you may still see the letter categories listed on the package inserts of older drugs until 2020.

 Find out more

 In addition to the package inserts, several resources are available to help inform healthcare providers and patients about drug use during pregnancy.
 Pregistry publishes hundreds of Expert Reports, which provide up-to-date drug, disease and common exposure information for pregnant and breastfeeding women for free.
 These reports can be downloaded and shared with friends and family.
 Go here to view, for example, Pregistry’s Expert Reports on Depression and Mental Health.

-The Centers for Disease Control and Prevention,10 the FDA,11 and March of Dimes12 also offer reliable resources (in multiple languages) for understanding the risks and benefits of medications before, during, and after pregnancy.
-Overall, pregnant women are advised to ask questions before taking any prescription or OTC medicine, vitamins, or dietary supplements; read drug labels and other information provided about the safety of medications; be careful about information learned online or from friends and family members—what’s right for some people may not be right for you; and report problems with medications to your healthcare provider and, possibly, the FDA.11 (Click here to access the FDA’s voluntary MedWatch reporting form.)
+The Centers for Disease Control and Prevention, the FDA, and March of Dimes also offer reliable resources (in multiple languages) for understanding the risks and benefits of medications before, during, and after pregnancy.
+Overall, pregnant women are advised to ask questions before taking any prescription or OTC medicine, vitamins, or dietary supplements; read drug labels and other information provided about the safety of medications; be careful about information learned online or from friends and family members—what’s right for some people may not be right for you; and report problems with medications to your healthcare provider and, possibly, the FDA.

 Watch Pregistry’s video Understanding the Pregnancy and Lactation Sections of My Medication Label: